How Long Will a Laptop Last for Business Use

 Use lifecycle data to guide replacement

 The best replacement decisions come from lifecycle data.
 IT teams should know which laptops are active, assigned, aging, under repair, unused, missing, or ready for recovery.
+IT teams should also review laptop useful life when planning replacements, especially when device age, repair costs, residual value, and long term budget impact need to be considered.

 This visibility helps teams avoid replacing devices too early or too late.
 It also helps IT understand whether a laptop should stay in service, be repaired, be reassigned, or be retired.